-If a bill of exchange is accepted by the seller in lieu of cash, cheques or wire transfer then a surcharge of 1 % of the total will be charged with the acceptance of the bill of exchange after the net target has expired as of the 61st day from the date of invoice and shipment of goods.
+If a bill of exchange is accepted by the seller in lieu of cash, cheques or wire transfer then a surcharge of 1% of the value of the bill is to be charged as of the 61st day from the date of invoice and dispatch of goods.

-Instead of the above rules payment may be regulated as follows, provided that the purchaser is bound to this for at least 12 months:
+Instead of the above clauses, payment may be regulated as follows, provided that the purchaser is bound to this for at least 12 months:

 to be settled with 4 % discount on